ImperialLabs/slapi/README.md

 # Bot ConfigFile
 bot:
-  name: myawesomebot # Enables calling bot with @bot or if you wanted a secondary name to respond to
+  name: bot # name for bot to respond to (optional)

 # Admin Settings
-# Future Options
 admin:
   users: # Array of names or IDs who are admins
   dm_limit: # True/False Limits bot DMs, will not respond to DMs from non-admins.

 # Help Settings
-# Future Options
 help:
   level: 1 # 1/2; 1 only lists plugin names, 2 lists names and opts
   dm_user: false # True/False; True to send all help requests as DM, false to post in room

+plugins:
+  location: '../../config/plugins/'
 ```

 ### Running the server